Irish Theological Quarterly

 Irish Theological Quarterly is a quarterly peer-reviewed academic journal that publishes systematic, moral, and historical theology as well as sacred scripture.
 It was established by Walter McDonald and Dr. John Harty in 1906, published by M.H.
 Gill & Son in Dublin, but ceased publication after his death.
 A new series was started in 1951.
-It is published by SAGE Publications on behalf of St Patrick's College, Maynooth.
+SAGE Publications published it on behalf of St Patrick's College, Maynooth.

 Editors

-The editor-in-chief since 2013 is Declan Marmion SM, dean of the faculty of theology at St Patrick's College, Maynooth.
+The editor-in-chief since 2024 is Salvador Ryan, professor of ecclesiastical history at St Patrick's Pontifical University, Maynooth.
 Previous editors have included John Harty, James MacCaffrey, M.J.
 O'Donnell, Martin O'Callaghan, and Vincent Twomey SVD (1997-2006).
 Bishop William Philbin for a time, served as a joint-editor of the journal.

 Contributors

-Contributors to the Irish Theological Quarterly, include Thomas L. Brodie OP, Brian Davies OP, John Navone SJ, Thomas O'Loughlin and Janet E. Smith.
-Many other theologians and philosophers, and figures in the church have contributed articles to the journal, Bishop Thomas Gilmartin, Enda McDonagh and Hugh Pope OP.
+The Irish Theological Quarterly contributors include Thomas L. Brodie OP, Brian Davies OP, John Navone SJ, Thomas O'Loughlin and Janet E. Smith.
+Many other theologians, philosophers, and church figures have contributed articles to the journal, including Bishop Thomas Gilmartin, Enda McDonagh and Hugh Pope OP.
 Review editors are Maynooth lecturers, church historian Professor Salvador Ryan was appointed in 2015 and Liam Tracey OSM.